Regeneron second-quarter revenue beats on Eylea sales

 Net income fell to $193.1 million, or $1.68 per share, from $551.4 million, or $4.82 per share, a year earlier.

-The company recorded higher research and development expenses in the latest reported quarter due to a one-time payment related to its collaboration with Alnylam Pharmaceuticals Inc (ALNY.O).
+The company recorded higher research and development expenses in the latest reported quarter due to a one-time payment related to its collaboration with Alnylam Pharmaceuticals Inc. (Reporting by Manas Mishra and Shivani Singh; Editing by Maju Samuel)